pantheon-systems/terminus/docs/Models/Workflow.md

     Formats workflow object into an associative array for output

 ##### Return:
-    [array] $data associative array of data for output
+    [array] Associative array of data for output

 ---